Vibe Coding was pretty revolutionary by Codex

 Among these, a new development style called "vibe coding" is gaining attention.

-I've been using Cursor's Agent mode, an AI code editor, in my work.
+I've been using the Agent mode of Cursor, an AI code editor, in my work.

-Recently, the OpenAI Codex became available to our team, so we tried out vibe coding using it.
+Recently, the OpenAI Codex became available to our team, so we tried out vibe coding using this Codex.

 In this article, I will introduce what vibe coding is and my experience with vibe coding using Codex.